Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 Replace `<user>` with the user configured to connect to your VPS.

-Press `Enter` when a passphrase is requested (leaving the passphrase empty makes it easier to automate deployment with GitHub Actions.
+Press `Enter` when a passphrase is requested (leaving the passphrase empty makes it easier to automate deployments with GitHub Actions.
 However, this requires securing the private key by limiting it to this use and storing it securely).

 You get two files: